-Here we use IO to attribute economic activity in England to London HEIs, both individually and as a sector (Miller and Blair, 2009; Hermannsson et al, 2010a).
-The analysis is based upon IO tables derived for the English economy for the year 2004.
-However, extensive augmentation of the basic table is required to generate an updated English analytical table for 2006 that identifies each individual HEI in London as a separate sector.
-We provide details of this process in Hermannsson et al (2010b).10
+Here we use IO to attribute economic activity in Wales to Welsh HEIs, both individually and as a sector (Miller and Blair, 2009; Hermannsson et al, 2010a).
+The analysis is based upon the IO tables for the Welsh economy for the year 2004 constructed by the Welsh Economic Research Unit (WERU, 2007).
+However, extensive augmentation of the basic table is required to generate an updated Welsh analytical table for 2006 that identifies each individual HEI in

+Wales as a separate sector.
+We provide details of this process in Hermannsson et al (2010b).3